dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/advanced.md

 ---
-title: ASP.NET Core MVC with EF Core - Advanced - 10 of 10 | Microsoft Docs
+title: ASP.NET Core MVC with EF Core - Advanced - 10 of 10
 author: tdykstra
 description: This tutorial introduces several topics that are useful to be aware of when you go beyond the basics of developing ASP.NET web applications that use Entity Framework Core.
 keywords: ASP.NET Core, Entity Framework Core, raw sql, examine sql, repository pattern, unit of work pattern, automatic change detection, existing database